kokhoui83/ssl-certificate-example/07-https-reverse-proxy-setup/README.md

-# Setup HTTPS Server with Nginx as Reverse Proxy (Private CA with SmallStep CLI)
+# HTTPS Server with Nginx as Reverse Proxy

 ## Ensure SSL certificate are generated
 - Run scripts in the [smallstep-cli](../smallstep-cli/README.md) folder